Track of the Cat (album)

 Track of the Cat is a studio album by the American singer Dionne Warwick.
 It was released by Warner Bros.
 Records in 1975 in the United States.
 Her second album to be released that year, it peaked at number 137 on the US Top LPs & Tape chart.

 Critical reception

 AllMusic editor Ron Wynn found that Warwick "didn't get it on this 1975 release, as songs like 'Love Me One More Time' and 'Jealousy' were tentatively sung, burdened with unimpressive lyrics, or poorly produced."

 Track listing

 All tracks produced by Thom Bell.
+All tracks written by Thom Bell and Linda Creed, except where noted.

 Personnel and credits

 Credits adapted from the liner notes of Track of the Cat.